aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/cockroachdb-ai-fraud.md

 This vector indexing algorithm (called C-SPANN) is designed to organize vectors into partitions based on similarity, with each partition typically containing dozens to hundreds of vectors.

-Each of these partitions is represented by a **centroid** — the average of all vectors within it — serving as a "center of mass" for that group.
+Each of these partitions is represented by a **centroid**, the average of all vectors within it, serving as a "center of mass" for that group.
 These centroids are then recursively clustered into higher-level partitions, forming a multi-level tree structure (a hierarchical K-means tree).

 This hierarchical organization allows the index to rapidly narrow down the search space by traversing from broad clusters to increasingly specific subsets.
 The result is significantly improved efficiency and speed of vector lookups.